vtex-apps/io-documentation/docs/en/Recipes/store/making-your-new-app-version-publicly-available.md

 ## Production workspace

-Now that you candidate release version is ready to be installed, you must **create a workspace in production mode** using the following command in order to test the app version settings:
+Now that you candidate release version is ready to be installed, you must **create a workspace in production mode** using the following command in order to test the app version settings and behavior:

 ```sh
 vtex use {{WorkspaceName}} --production